zergos1987/dj_zs/README.md

 # dj_zs

-Web application written using Javascript with React for Frontend, Python with Django for Backend and PostgreSQL as a default database.
+dj_zs - api template application written using Javascript with React for Frontend, Python with Django for Backend and PostgreSQL as a default database.

 ## Features